nerium-security/CarbonBlackCloud-Extractor/README.md

 &nbsp;
 ## known issues

-- Script is not suitable for extracting events of 1000's of systems from Carbon Black Cloud.
+- Script is not suitable for extracting Carbon Black Cloud events of 1000's of systems.
 If you want to do that forward to an S3 bucket.